Physics-Informed Transformer operator for the prediction of three-dimensional turbulence: Numerical results

 The evolutions of the test loss for the different models are illustrated in Fig.~\ref{nDHIT.testloss}, while Table \ref{nDHIT.loss} summarizes the corresponding minimum training and testing losses.
 It can be seen that the test losses of the physics-informed models are higher compared to those in the situation of statistically stationary initial conditions.
 Moreover, the converged test losses of the PITO and PIITO models are lower than those of PIFNO, implying that the neural operators with the Transformer framework have stronger fitting capabilities than that with FNO.

 Here, five independently randomly generated velocity fields are used to perform the \textit{a posteriori} test.
+The ensemble average across these five cases is used to display statistical results.
 Fig.~\ref{nDHIT.u w} presents the root mean square (rms) values of velocity and vorticity.
 It can be seen that the PIFNO exhibits a significant error and becomes unstable at $t\approx \tau$.
 In contrast, both PITO and PIITO models show excellent stability and accuracy in the long-term predictions.

 Fig.~\ref{nDHIT.energy} illustrates predictions of kinetic energy spectrum by different models at different times.
 At $t \approx 4\tau$ and $ t \approx 5\tau $, the PIFNO predictions completely overestimates the energy spectrum, and the error continues to increase with time.
 In contrast, PITO and PIITO models are very close to both SM and fDNS results.